lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 Even though the differences are **not extreme**, they appear consistently across multiple visualisations, including bootstrap distributions, difference plots, and happiness analysis of tokenized words.

-## Credits

-- _Repo & Workflow lead_ - Garam Jeong
-- _Data acquisition lead_ - Shenru Wang
-- _Measurement lead_ - Rebecka Lindfors
-- _Stats & sampling lead_ - Gabriella Cohen
-- _Visualisation lead_ - Selin Tefic

 ## Discussion

 This analysis shows how computational text analysis can be used to explore emotional patterns in journalistic writing.
-By applying the **labMT hedonometer** to a collection of _the Guardian_ articles, we were able to compare how emotional tone varies across 3 different news sections: `World`, `Sport`, and `Culture`.
+By applying the `labMT 1.0 hedonometer` to a collection of _the Guardian_ articles, we were able to compare how emotional tone varies across 3 different news sections: **World**, **Sport**, and **Culture**.

 For researchers in the **digital humanities** or **media studies**, this approach provides a way to examine large collections of news articles and identify patterns in language use that may not be visible through close reading alone.